 Nothing like being a last minute parent, am I right?
 Typically, my last minute parenting means I’m running to the store at 10 pm the night before something is due.
 Christmas cookies, Valentine’s Day cards, you name it, I buy it.
 I’m not much of a maker because it takes me far to long to get ideas from my head to final execution.
 It’s just not my gift, and I’ve accepted it.

-Last Minute Valentine’s Day Printable
+Fun and Free Valentine’s Day Printable

 However, this year, I really wanted to make use of things we already had instead of just buying it all.
 Valentine’s Day is such a small holiday, but it can have so much meaning in elementary school.
 I’m grateful my girls’ classes only participate in this holiday if everyone in the class wants to participate.
 No one gets left out of getting a Valentine from anyone else.

 I realize life won’t always be like that, but while they’re small, I want school to be a place of happy memories for them, and this is one of the ways it can be.